mrcoles/dynamodb-full-scan/README.md

 ## fullScanSeq - async generator for all items from a full scan

 Return an async generator that yields items from a full scan operation (albeit the scans are performed in a lazy manner, only being requested if you iterate up to the next page of items).
+You can also cast the results via the generic.

 Signature: